ARD7989/ARD7989/README.md

 - 👋 Hi, I’m @ARD7989
 - 👀 I’m interested in programming and trading
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working on python and blockchain
 - 📫 reachme on gmail : reddyabhilash630@gmail.com

 <!---